Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 Yup.
 Back in the days when Ctrl-Alt-Del did an immediate soft reboot of your computer, it was really smart to not have it be a single button.
 Not only was it not a single button, they chose keys that were all over the keyboard, making it very difficult to press them all accidentally.
 If you slipped and mashed your hand down on the keyboard, there's no chance you'd just happen to hit those keys.

 Now, I don't know.
 What does it do?
 It opens the login screen if you're in a domain?
-It brings up a menu to
+It brings up a menu to bring up the task manager, I think?
+Those things could be a single button, but at the same time, I don't think we need to cram a new button onto keyboard designs just for that.

 Re: (Score:2)